 Instruction sheet from the Airfix BT-K in authors collection.
 Note the description of the various parts

 These are the very inaccurate plans that Aurora and later Airfix relied on to produce the BT-K Spitfire.
 They were first drawn on the 30th October 1940 (the last day of the Battle of Britain) and published in the February 1941 issue of Model Airplane News.
 The plans purport to show a Mark 11, but the round oil cooler is closer to a Mark V The squadron code and serial number RG904 are however entirely fictitious.
 Frogs latter release is far more accurate in out line to a Mark 11.
 America had not yet entered the War at time these plans were published and the Spitfire was still classified as Secret.

 I would suggest that this model was the first ever 1/72 aircraft produced in injected polystyrene.
-Examples do appear from time to time on Ebay and the such like but command a high price.
+Examples do appear from time to time on Ebay and the such like but command a very high price.
 Taking into account all it’s faults the BT-K is a very important model and important part of the history of our hobby.
-Please Click on the title Wylam Sptitfire plans 1941 to view them as a pdf
+Please Click on the title Wylam Sptifire plans 1941 to view them as a pdf